limping23/PyCrypto/README.md

 Documentation
 -------------

-Documentation for this package can be found on readthedocs.
+Documentation for this package can be found on [readthedocs](.